What Is SocialPilot?

 SocialPilot is one of the best-value social media management tools in 2026, especially for agencies and SMBs who need bulk scheduling and white-label features without enterprise pricing.

-A $100,000 seed investment grew into a $50 million exit by staying relentlessly focused on agency and SMB pain points — bulk content management, client workflows, and affordable multi-account pricing.
+A $100,000 seed investment grew into a $50 million exit by staying focused on agency and SMB pain points — bulk content management, client workflows, and affordable multi-account pricing.
 The platform's 4.5/5 G2 rating across 841 reviews validates that the core scheduling and publishing engine works well for its target audience.
-The acquisition by group.one — a company with 2 million+ customers and over €350 million in annual revenue (group.one, 2025) — brings resources that could accelerate feature development and European expansion.
+The acquisition by group.one — a company with 2 million+ customers and over €350 million in annual revenue (group.one, 2025) — brings resources that could accelerate feature development and European market expansion.

 SocialPilot FAQ